Please feel free to contact me with any questions at all at firstname.lastname@example.org

 Click to RSVP for May 5

 Welcome to Kulanu!

+Thank you for trusting us with your children and for continuing the learning that will help our students find a Judaism that is theirs.
 We strive to provide a meaningful and challenging journey for each student.
 We do this through dialog, discovery, and exploration, so that every student begins to establish their own personal Jewish identity as a foundation for the rest of their lives.

 Nina Loftspring is thrilled to return to Cincinnati and to Kulanu!
 As a Kulanu alumni, Nina is excited to bring her extensive experience in Jewish educational leadership, curriculum development, and Holocaust education to the Kulanu community.